stevetarver/stevetarver.github.io/_posts/2017-12-19-pipeline-design-pt5.md

 ## Epilog

+I have omitted the many Jenkins bugs, constant version and plugin instability, breaking features, etc., from these articles.
+Jenkins is really a bear to work with and I have added a lot of manual maintenance overhead to insulate developers from this.
+The whole tedious Jenkins upgrade process with creating matched plugin version lists, migrating the `jenkins_home` to not lose configuration and avoid corruption, etc. is purely prevention for problems we have seen.
+When I return to build pipelines, I will probably start with experiments in [Spinnaker](https://www.spinnaker.io/), [go CD](https://www.gocd.org/), and [Concourse CI](https://concourse-ci.org/) to try to find a solution to these problems.

 **UPDATE 10 JUL 2018** This solution was developed prior to any other Jenkins solution being sufficiently robust.
 I see that the official  [Jenkins chart](https://github.com/kubernetes/charts/tree/master/stable/jenkins) has become much more mature/robust.
 If I had to start over, I would use that as a base and augment it appropriately.
-Of course, I am pretty fed up with Jenkins at this point, so when I return to build pipelines, I will probably start with experiments in [Spinnaker](https://www.spinnaker.io/), [go CD](https://www.gocd.org/), and [Concourse CI](https://concourse-ci.org/).